By Chris Davie

 “It wasn’t one of my better 45 minutes.”

-Lucas, not fully fit, was sent on at halftime to provide balance and help salvage a draw by blunting Villa’s sharp transitions from defense to attack.
+Lucas, not fully fit, was sent on at half-time to provide balance and help salvage a draw by blunting Villa’s sharp transitions from defence to attack.
 The Brazilian was substituted 21 minutes after the restart but the point was evident.

 Gerrard, in a pairing, is not the right man to anchor a midfield and in Liverpool’s current system with three central players, his exact purpose is now difficult to establish.

 “There is absolutely no question Steven can play the [deeper] role and I don’t regard it as a setback, not at all,” Brendan Rodgers insisted after the 2-2 draw at Anfield.